- Home

 Shock and disbelief

-The first reaction to a diagnosis is often shock – you may feel numb, as if you aren’t feeling any emotion.
+The first reaction to a cancer diagnosis is often shock – you may feel numb, as if you aren’t feeling any emotion.
 It may take time to accept that you have cancer, especially if you don’t feel sick.
 This numbness can protect you as you gradually come to terms with the diagnosis.

 Fear and anxiety

-In times of stress, your body releases adrenaline, your heart beats faster, your blood pressure goes up, your breathing is shallow and rapid, your hands get sweaty, and your mouth gets dry.
-These natural reactions are part of the “fight or flight” response to danger, allowing people to react quickly to a sudden threat.
-For most people, these feelings settle, but for others they can cause panic attacks or they may be ongoing.
-This can lead to anxiety that affects your thoughts and may make you irritable and short-tempered.
-Learn about ways to reduce stress and anxiety.
+In times of stress, your body releases adrenaline, your heart might beat faster, your blood pressure often goes up, your breathing can become shallow and rapid, your hands may get sweaty, and your mouth can go dry.
+These natural reactions are part of the body’s “fight or flight” response to danger, allowing people to react quickly to a sudden threat.

 Anger, guilt and blame

+When faced with a cancer diagnosis, it is common to ask, “Why me?”
+You may feel angry with your family or friends, health professionals, the world, or even yourself, especially if the cancer is diagnosed late.
 Cancer often does not cause any symptoms in the early stages, or it may cause symptoms that are more likely to be explained by other conditions.
-This means it can take some time to get a diagnosis.

 Sadness

+Feeling sad after a cancer diagnosis is common.
+It is a natural response to loss and disappointment.
+You may be grieving the way cancer has changed your day-to-day life, your body or your future.
 If you have continued feelings of sadness, have trouble getting up in the morning, or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
-Support is available.

 Loneliness

-Cancer can be isolating, even with many people to support you.
-You might feel lonely if your family and friends have trouble dealing with your diagnosis, or if you are too sick to work or socialise with others and enjoy your usual activities.
-This might be the time to connect with other people going through a similar experience.
+Cancer can be isolating, even if you have people to support you.
+You might feel lonely if your family and friends have trouble understanding and coping with your diagnosis, or if you are too sick to work, socialise or enjoy your usual activities.

 Loss of control

-Being told you have cancer can be overwhelming, and you may feel that your emotions are out of control.
-It may also seem that you are losing control of your life − some people say they feel helpless or powerless.
-This can be very difficult, especially if you are used to being independent or being the one who takes care of everyone else.
+Being told you have cancer can be overwhelming and you may feel that your emotions are out of control.
+It may also seem that you are losing control of your life – some people feel helpless or powerless.

 More resources